Zorexus/Real-Time-Clock-using-Microcontroller-8051/README.md

 # Real-Time-Clock-using-Microcontroller-8051
-This project involves the integration of both hardware and software components to create a real-time clock system based on the 8051 microcontroller.
+This project involves the integration of both hardware (microcontroller 80S52) and software (Proteus 8 Professional - v8.9) components to create a real-time clock system based on the 8051 microcontroller.